Irrelon/jquery-lang-js/README.md

 3. Documented with the JSDoc standard as the other methods are

 Thank you to everyone who takes their time to write updates to the plugin!

+# Changelog
+2017-08-10 - Version 3.0.3 - Fixed bug that stopped library from working,
+introduced by merging some code from a pull request.

+2015-12-02 - Version 3.0.0 - **BREAKING CHANGES**
+* Changed the way the library is instantiated and initialised.
+Uses options object now instead of arguments.
+Allows further extension without breaking init.
+If you are using version 2, please note that upgrading to version 3 will break your code.
+A minor update is required to get your existing code working again.
+See the readme.md section "Upgrading from Version 2 to Version 3" for details.

+2015-11-18 - Version 2.8.1
+* Added package.json as per #52

+2015-01-09 - Version 2.8
+* Added support for changing images when the language changes

+2015-01-07 - Version 2.7
+* Removed console.log() calls so that old versions of Internet Explorer won't break

+2014-06-06 - Version 2.6
+* Changed _getTextNodes & _setTextNodes methods to work under IE8. _getTextNodes returns now array of objects where every object have two properties:
+	- node - current text node
+	- langDefaultText - remember data of current text node

+2014-04-19 - Version 2.5
+* Changed dynamically loaded language packs to JSON format.
+This allows the packs to be loaded by other programming languages such as PHP that can natively interpret JSON but not JavaScript.

+2014-02-22 - Version 2.4
+* Added dynamic loading of language packs so they don't need to be loaded up front, saving on HTTP requests and memory usage

+2014-02-02 - Version 2.3
+* Fixed bug when switching from non-default language to other non-default language

+2014-02-01 - Version 2.2
+* Check that a language pack actually exists before trying to switch to it
+* Allow disabling event firing so dynamic elements wont fire update events
+* Allow cookies to override passed current language on constructor if passing true as third arg to new Lang()
+* Fix to allow auto-translate when using jQuery appendTo() method
+* Fix for dynamic translation of root-element text nodes

+2014-02-01 - Version 2.1
+* Fixed break in jQuery chaining
+* Added cookies for persistence when $.cookie exists
+* Supports automatic translation for dynamically added content (when added via jQuery)
+* Added support for regular expression matches
+* Added support for translating text nodes mixed with html nodes

+2014-01-31 - Version 2.0
+* Complete plugin re-write

 # Roadmap